 Total Site Management for Clients - I have ended up managing most of the sites I've built for clients so far.
 This limits my capacity to take on new clients.

 More recently I've set up up WordPress content management sites for a few clients in the hopes that they can then run it themselves without knowing how to do raw html code.
 So far I cannot point to one that is able to do this successfully.
 (If it were, I could take on new clients).

 What I have to offer my clients is a good working knowledge of computers, and open source software.
 I am able to troubleshoot problems, and teach myself new skills online by doing good research and finding the necessary information and training.
 I am able to manipulate photos and graphics and even design most graphics needed for a website or print production.
 I design websites from raw html code rather than use 'kit' programs, which gives me greater flexibility and control.
 With careful keyword use and meta tags, I can see that the site is well-recognized in the search engines, thus attracting visitors.

 New Clients - Though my unique skills and ability to manage sites for others, often ghost-writing most of the content on their sites makes me a desirable web-designer, it also means that I'm limited by the number of regular hours I can give to such sites, and thus the number of sites I can take on.
-I have reached my time-frame capacity.

 The smart move now - as soon as I can afford to do it - is to hire employees and train them to take over some of my sites and those of my clients.
 This is my current goal.